NKI-AI/kosmos-documentation/docs/practices.rst

       python train.py --data /path/to/your/network/data
       ```

+We urge everybody to ensure they have near-optimal GPU utilization (near 100%) on the A6000 and A100 GPUs.
+If you cannot
+get your code optimized to achieve this, please use an RTX node instead.
+Note that if you want to debug with 48GB of
+VRAM, you should preferably use roentgen (slower 48GB gpus than A6000).

 3. Inference
 -------------

 When it comes to running inference, it's generally acceptable to perform inference from network storage.
 Inference typically involves smaller data transfer and is less resource-intensive compared to training.
 This means that you can retrieve your model and input data directly from network storage when performing inference tasks.

+If you run inference with less than 11GB VRAM needed, please use a 2080ti for inference.

 4. Best Practice
 -----------------